Watchcat25/Watchcat25/README.md

 <h1 align="center">Hi, I'm Paul Aderanti 👋</h1>
 <p align="center">
-<b>Senior IT Specialist</b> — Technical/Application Support • Cloud • Databases • Security Validation • Automation • Networking
+<b>Senior IT Specialist</b> —  Cloud • Databases • Security Validation • Automation • Networking • Technical/Application Support
 </p>

 ---

 ## 🧭 About Me
-I am a Senior IT Specialist with extensive experience in deploying and managing Windows and Linux virtual machines, administering and optimizing SQL databases, and delivering both technical and application support in diverse environments.
-My expertise includes validating AWS and Azure cloud infrastructure to ensure compliance, security, and performance.
-I have developed monitoring dashboards and insights using Splunk, and managed networking responsibilities such as firewall configurations and router management.
+About Me

+I’m a Senior IT Specialist and Validation Engineer with hands-on experience validating cloud infrastructure and applications across AWS and Azure.
+I specialize in ensuring systems meet regulatory and security requirements in highly controlled environments like healthcare and pharma.

+My work sits at the intersection of compliance and technology.
+I’ve led validation efforts for cloud migrations, SaaS integrations, and PKI implementations—tracking everything from IQ/OQ/PQ to audit trails in ServiceNow.
+I also build automation scripts, manage test evidence, and collaborate across cross-functional teams to deliver systems that are both functional and audit-ready.

+Beyond work, I’m building a lab portfolio and business brand (PaulHardys Global) to support cloud, cybersecurity, and compliance training for new IT professionals.

 **Quick highlights**
 - 🚀 Improved system performance by <b>~30%</b> using Splunk-driven analysis and query tuning